 Data controllers and processors need to appoint a Data Protection Officer in certain conditions.

-This is a pretty specific matter so we decided to dedicate a separate page to the circumstances in which you need a Data Protection Officer or DPO and what are his/her responsbibilities, duties, skills and so forth.GDPR compliance: the Data Protection Officer
+This is a pretty specific matter so we decided to dedicate a separate page to the circumstances in which you need a Data Protection Officer or DPO and what are his/her responsbibilities, duties, skills and so forth.The Data Protection Officer

 The right to access